Last fact-checked: 19 January 2019

 These include criminal and legal records, dentist qualifications, professional memberships, a site visit and online reputation.
 Together, these give us (and you) a fairly good idea of the reliability of a particular dentist or clinic.
 If these don’t stack up then we don’t list them on our website.

-Our dentists all provide guarantees or warrantied as standard – both on the work they perform and on the materials used in the manufacture of, say, your dentures, crowns, veneers etc. Should there be a problem (which is an extremely rare event) with your dental care then you can return to your dentist in Matamoras to have it fixed free-of-charge.
+Our dentists all provide warranties as standard – both on the work they perform and on the materials used in the manufacture of, say, your dentures, crowns or veneers.
+In the rare event you experience a problem or complication with your dental care, we will work with the clinic to resolve any issues.

 Please bear in mind that our dentist warranties do not extend to travel or accommodation costs and we would advise you to take out insurance for medical complications cover, which for a small additional outlay ensures you won’t be in any financial difficulties if you do need to travel back to your dentist in Matamoras.